coopermaa/awesome-rack/README.md

   adapter for adapter for [test-unit](https://github.com/test-unit/test-unit)

 ## Miscellaneous

+> HTTP Clients

+* [Faraday](https://github.com/lostisland/faraday) - Faraday is an HTTP client lib that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.
+* [rack-client](https://github.com/halorgium/rack-client) - A HTTP client that aims to be a good Rack citizen.
+* [rack-api](https://github.com/fnando/rack-api) - Create web app APIs that respond to one or more formats using an elegant DSL
+* [weary](https://github.com/mwunsch/weary) - A framework and DSL for building RESTful web service clients.
+Full Rack integration

+> Vagrant Middlewares

 * [Videos: Rack Middleware as a General Purpose Abstraction by Mitchell Hashimoto](https://www.youtube.com/watch?v=i6pyhq3ZvyI)
   * the slide is available on [speakdeck](https://speakerdeck.com/mitchellh/middleware-a-general-purpose-abstraction).